Daniil Medvedev

 Daniil Sergeyevich Medvedev (Note: Даниил Сергеевич Медведев) (born 11 February 1996) is a Russian professional tennis player.
-He has been ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP).
-Medvedev has won 21 ATP Tour-level singles titles, including the 2021 US Open and 2020 ATP Finals.
+He was formerly ranked as the world No. 1 in men's singles by the ATP.
+Medvedev has won 23 ATP Tour-level singles titles, including the 2021 US Open and 2020 ATP Finals.

 Medvedev made his ATP Tour main draw debut at the 2015 Kremlin Cup.
-In 2018, Medvedev won his first ATP Tour singles titles, and achieved a breakthrough in 2019, making his top 10 debut and reaching six consecutive tournament finals, including at the US Open.
-He won the ATP Finals in 2020, defeating the top three ranked players in the world en route to the title.
-In 2021, Medvedev contested two major finals against Novak Djokovic, winning at the US Open to claim his first major title and deny Djokovic the Grand Slam.
+In 2018, Medvedev won his first three ATP Tour singles titles.
+He had a breakthrough year in 2019, making his top 10 debut and reaching six consecutive tournament finals, including the US Open.
+In 2020 Medvedev won the ATP Finals, defeating the top three players in the world en route to the title.
+In 2021, he contested his second and third major finals, and won the US Open to claim his first major title and deny Novak Djokovic a Grand Slam.
+He also helped the Russian Davis Cup team secure victory in 2021.

-Shortly after reaching another Australian Open final in 2022, Medvedev became the first man outside of the Big Four to attain the world No. 1 ranking in nearly 20 years, the third Russian man to do so after Yevgeny Kafelnikov and Marat Safin, and the 27th man overall.
-He then suffered with inconsistent form, at times dropping out of the top 10 whilst simultaneously reaching two more major finals and returning to the top 5.
+In 2022, shortly after reaching a fourth major final at the Australian Open, Medvedev became ATP world No. 1 for the first time.
+He was the first man outside the Big Four to attain the No. 1 ranking in nearly 20 years, the third Russian man to do so after Yevgeny Kafelnikov and Marat Safin, and the 27th man overall.
+Medvedev reached a fifth and sixth major final, at the 2023 US Open and 2024 Australian Open, but suffered from inconsistent form, at times inside the top 5 and at times out of the top 10.

-He is not related to former world No. 4 Andrei Medvedev.
+Medvedev won his first title on clay at the Italian Open in 2023.
+Following this title, Medvedev did not win another tournament for over two years.
+After a dire 2025 season in which he only won one match at the majors, he parted ways with longtime coach Gilles Cervara.
+He finally ended his title drought after 882 days at the 2025 Almaty Open, under the guidance of new coaches Thomas Johansson and Rohan Goetzke.
+He has won two titles in 2026.